cocoaheads-berlin/cocoaheads-berlin.github.com/index.markdown

 - **~30 minutes of presentation** + 5 min.
 Q & A
 - We have a **tech-savvy audience**.
-- You can present your company, but please keept it under 5 minutes.
+- You can present your company, but please keep it under 5 minutes.
 - Beamer, cables and often also adapters are usually supplied by the host.
 Sound equipment usually is *not*.
 - **Send us the title about 1 week in advance**.
 - **If cannot make it, please tell us as soon as possible**, so we can see if we find another speaker.
+- We would like to record your presentation for our [Vimeo Channel](https://vimeo.com/channels/cocoaheadsberlin) (we use simple QuickTime screen recording).
 - Please respect our [code of conduct](code-of-conduct.html).

 <p><a href="mailto:&#116;&#101;&#097;&#109;&#064;&#099;&#111;&#099;&#111;&#097;&#104;&#101;&#097;&#100;&#115;&#045;&#098;&#101;&#114;&#108;&#105;&#110;&#046;&#111;&#114;&#103;"><button>Contact the team!</button></a></p>